 Often, by the time a couple enters therapy, resentments have grown and each partner has learned to protect themselves in ways that counteract intimacy and happiness.
 When couples are in this space, the most important elements of therapy are safety and validation.
 I listen to each partner.
 And then, I help partners learn to listen to each other in different ways.
 When you feel heard and understood, both small and big things about your relationship start to change.

 Surprisingly, my years of working in landscape design prepared me to be an effective couples counselor.
 By the time I began seeing couples as a therapist, I was already practiced at guiding partners through major decisions.
 I’m comfortable with intense conflict and helping couples navigate highly charged emotional issues.
-My couples method is influenced by Interpersonal Neurobiology, Emotion Focused Couples Therapy (EFT), and Terry Real’s Relational Life Therapy.
+My approach is primarily influenced by Terry Real’s Relational Life Therapy (RLT), Interpersonal Neurobiology, and Emotion Focused Couples Therapy (EFT).
 I streamline treatment based on your relationship’s specific history and issues.

 Areas of Support for couples